 - Introduced laws that hold chat group admins accountable for what is said

-So….what can YOU do to deliver video content to China?
+So….how can you deliver video content to China?

 If you’re a business that is looking to grow your audience in China, you may be put off by the Chinese government’s stranglehold on internet freedom.
 However, China is the second largest economy in the world and the adoption of video is exploding – there are too many business opportunities to ignore.